Tajik cuisine: Common foods and dishes

 Meals are almost always served with non (нон), flatbread found throughout Central Asia.
 If a Tajik has food but not non, he will say he is out of food.
 If non is dropped on the ground, people will put it up on a high ledge for beggars or birds.
 Legend holds that one is not supposed to put non upside down because this will bring bad luck.
 The same holds if anything is put on top of the non, unless it is another piece of non.

 Breakfast usually consists of tea, kulcha (Tajik milk bread) or non with butter, hasib (sausage), panir (Feta cheese), qaymoq or sarshir, murabbā (jam), tukhmbiryān (omelettes with meat), etc. Fruits such as berries, grapes, melons, apples, peaches, and apricots are eaten too during the summer.
 Kompot (a non-alcoholic sweet beverage that may be served hot or cold and is made with fruits) is often drunk as well.

-Traditional Tajik soups include mainly meat and vegetable soups (such as shurbo and piti), and meat soups with noodles (such as laghmon and ugro).
+Traditional Tajik soups include mainly meat and vegetable soups (such as shūrbā and piti), and meat soups with noodles (such as laghmon and ugro).
 Other dishes shared regionally, either as fast food or as an appetizer, include manti (steamed meat dumplings), tushbera (pelmeni), sambusa (a triangular pastry with either a meat and onion stuffing or a pumpkin and onion stuffing, baked in a tandoor oven), and belyash (pl. belyashi, беляши, deep-fried cakes made of yeast dough and filled with minced meat, similar to pirozhki).

 Soviet cuisine both influenced and was in turn influenced by Tajik cuisine.